biostat0903/RNAseq-Data-Analysis/README.md

 ## PEA
 Permutaion based gEne-pAthway interactions identification in binary phenotype (PEA) is an algorithm for testing the gene-pathway interaction.
 ### Installation
 The code depends on `Rcpp` package.
+If your computer do not install the `Rcpp` package, please install it first.
+For the linear algebra, we use the [Armadillo](http://arma.sourceforge.net/) library.

 ```R
 #install packages
 install.packages("Rcpp")